 Auditioning For Combos

-If you are interested in playing in a combo, please let us know at your audition.
-Your audition for large jazz ensembles will serve as your audition for combos, with the one exception being that everyone interested in a combo must improvise at their audition.
-A chorus or two of blues with a play along is perfectly acceptable for this, though I would encourage people to be more ambitious if possible.
-Combo placements will be competitive just as large ensemble placements are.
+If you are interested in playing in a combo, please email Dr. Aaron Hedenstrom.
+You must receive his permission to join a combo.
 Each group will meet at least one hour per week on their own, and have coachings with Aaron Hedenstrom, Christine Hitt or Jeremy Boettcher.
+Meeting times are set by student members of the group and instructors.
 Like any other ensemble at UWEC, attendance at rehearsals and coachings is mandatory.
-All groups will have opportunities to perform around town and at special events on and off campus
+All groups will have opportunities to perform around town and at special events on and off campus following COVID protocols and procedures.

 Audition Questions and Answers